TimAngus321/portfolio-redesign/README.md

 ## Improvement Ideas

+- Perhaps move from framer motion to view transition api for page transitions once firefox supports it
-- Investigate errors for firefox on Skills Page
+- Investigate errors for firefox on Skills Page - temp fix implemented ⚙️
 - Check quality of images for work page.
 Looks like they got a bit blury/grainy after optimisation.
-- Remove styled and use scss module for hamburger menu and burger (redo?)
 - Check process state of skills animation with useContext everywhere to prevent errors when skill page skillSet buttons used too quickly
 - GSAP might be a better animation library for more complex animations as it's more consise and clean.
 Framer Motion seems better for simple animations.